munazza-byte/DEN/README.md

 + TECHNOLOGIES USED: C++, file handling (fstream), string manipulation, Run-Length Encoding (RLE), input validation (custom exception handling).
 + OUTCOME: Successfully implemented a system that efficiently compresses and decompresses text files while providing a user-friendly interface and robust error handling, ensuring smooth interaction for users.

+### TASK 4:  Multi-Threaded Web Server
+### OBJECTIVE:
+Developed a simple HTTP server in C++ that listens for client connections, handles incoming GET requests, and serves an HTML file to the client.
++ DESCRIPTION:
+Built an HTTP server using socket programming in C++ that listens for incoming client connections, processes basic GET requests, and serves an HTML file (index.html).
+The system utilizes threading to handle multiple client connections concurrently.
+Implemented classes to represent generic HTTP requests and specialized GET requests, ensuring a modular approach.
+The server uses the HttpServer class to manage socket creation, binding, and listening, with a dedicated handleClient method for processing requests.
+The response includes an HTTP 200 OK status and serves the contents of index.html to the client.
+Included a simple menu-driven interface that allows users to start the server on a specified port or exit the program.
+Added functionalities to read from HTML files, respond to client requests, and manage threads, along with proper socket cleanup in the destructor.
+Basic validation for incoming requests and proper response formatting are provided.
++ TECHNOLOGIES USED: C++, socket programming, threading, file handling (fstream), string manipulation.
++ OUTCOME: Successfully implemented a HTTP server that serves an HTML file to clients, providing a multi-threaded approach to handle concurrent requests while maintaining a user-friendly menu interface.